mongodb/mongo/src/mongo/db/s/README.md

 ### When the routing table cache will refresh

-The routing table cache is “lazy.”
+The routing table cache is "lazy."
 It does not refresh from its source unless necessary.
 The cache will refresh in two scenarios:

 1. A request sent to a shard returns an error indicating that the shard’s known routing information for that request doesn't match the sender's routing information.
 2. The cache attempts to access information for a collection that has been locally marked as having out-of-date routing information (stale).

-Operations that change a collection’s routing information (for example, a moveChunk command that updates a chunk’s location) will mark the local node’s routing table cache as “stale” for affected shards.
+Operations that change a collection’s routing information (for example, a moveChunk command that updates a chunk’s location) will mark the local node’s routing table cache as "stale" for affected shards.
 Subsequent attempts to access routing information for affected shards will block on a routing table cache refresh.
 Some operations, such as dropCollection, will affect all shards.
-In this case, the entire collection will be marked as “stale.”
+In this case, the entire collection will be marked as "stale."
 Accordingly, subsequent attempts to access any routing information for the collection will block on a routing table cache refresh.

 ### Types of refreshes